heroiclabs/nakama-docs/docs/gameplay-multiplayer-server-multiplayer.md

 __match_join(context, dispatcher, tick, state, presences) -> state__

-Called when one or more users have successfully completed the match join process after their `match_join_attempt()` returns `true`.
+Executed when one or more users have successfully completed the match join process after their `match_join_attempt()` returns `true`.
 When their presences are sent to this function the users are ready to receive match data messages and can be targets for the dispatcher's `broadcast_message()` function.